Postdoctoral Fellowship at the Society of Fellows

 - receive training in teaching via the Dartmouth Center for the Advancement of Learning (DCAL)

-- are not asked to teach basic language courses
+- are not asked to teach basic department service or language courses

-- have access to college resources such as the library and computing center
+- have access to college resources such as the libraries, Hood Museum, Jones Media Center, and computing resources

 - do not control dedicated laboratory or studio space